 – Having no more than two cases in a particular topic area

 – Having a variety of spread of clinical areas and complexity

 Your educational supervisor will need to verify that it is all your own work prior to submission.

-The RCA tests the same core areas as the CSA, taken from the RCGP Curriculum, specifically:
+The RCA tests core aspects taken from the RCGP Curriculum, specifically:

 – Knowing yourself and relating to others